Dipali127/MediCart_RESTful_API/README.md

 ````
 **4) Delete medicine**

-Send a PATCH request to an delete an exisiting medicine by marking it as deleted (isDeleted: true).
+Send a PATCH request to mark a medicine as deleted.

 ````
 Method: PATCH